Old Testament: Patriarchs & Matriarchs

 Approximately 54 references

-Righteous man who "walked with God" in an age of universal wickedness.
-God instructed him to build an ark to preserve his family and pairs of every animal through the great flood (Genesis 6–9).
-After the flood, God established a covenant with Noah, symbolized by the rainbow, promising never again to destroy the earth by water.
-He is listed among the heroes of faith (Hebrews 11:7).
+A righteous man who "walked with God" in an age of universal wickedness (Genesis 6:9).
+God commanded him to build an ark to carry his household and a remnant of every creature through the great flood (Genesis 6–9).
+After the waters receded, God established a covenant with Noah — sealed with the rainbow — vowing never again to destroy the earth by flood.
+He is listed among the heroes of faith in Hebrews 11:7.

 Key references: 1 Chronicles 1:4, Ezekiel 14:14, Ezekiel 14:20, Genesis 5:29, Genesis 5:30, Genesis 5:32, Genesis 6:8, Genesis 6:9, Genesis 6:10, Genesis 6:13 (and 37 more)